-Because every boy deserves trained
+Because every boy deserves trained leaders

 Every Scout deserves a trained leader.
 Are you fulfilling your promise to help deliver an outstanding Scouting experience to your Scouts?